AATG National German Exam

-The DSD I exam (Language skill level B1) assumes a student has a good command of German.
+The DSD I exam (Language skill level B1) assumes a student has a very good command of German.
 This test, administered in spring, qualifies a student to apply to a Studienkolleg at a German University.
 It is geared towards students aged 14-16, and includes reading and listening comprehension as well as essay writing.
 Additionally, students will have to give a short oral presentation about a topic of their choice.
 Questions pertinent to the presentation will have to be answered fluently.
 The student must also demonstrate cultural competency throughout all parts of the test.

 The DSD II (Language skill level B2/C1) is the highest test level and assumes the student has an excellent command of German.
 It is typically administered to students in the fall of their junior or senior years of high school.
-According to the Office of the Culture Ministers, it is the certificate and level of German required to apply at a German university.
+The DSD II certificate fulfils the language requirements necessary to apply at a German university.

 The DSD II is a challenging exam that requires students to show that they can understand and present difficult and controversial topics as well as demonstrate critical thinking skills in their essay and in their oral presentations.